 - Electronic Case File (ECF): A paperless case file system used by W-2 and income maintenance agencies in Wisconsin.
-The system uses document imaging (scanning) to store case file materials in an electronic format. - Emergency Assistance (EA): W-2 related program that provides a payment to assist eligible families facing a current emergency.
-The emergency must be due to homelessness, impending homelessness, energy crisis, fire, flood, or natural disaster. - Employability Plan (EP): A written agreement developed jointly by a FEP and participant that provides an outline of how the participant will achieve a specific employment goal or, if appropriate, a goal to obtain SSI and/or SSDI benefits and how the W-2 agency will assist. - Employment Ladder: The structure which symbolizes movement from supported work training activities to independent unsubsidized employment. - Employment Option: The W-2 employment ladder consists of the three employment options: Unsubsidized employment, Community Service Job, and W-2 Transition. - Employment Position: See W-2 Employment Position definition. - English as a Second Language (ESL): The study of the English language by nonnative English speakers, traditionally focused on listening, speaking, reading and writing skills.
+The system uses document imaging (scanning) to store case file materials in an electronic format. - Eligibility Begin Date: The date an individual applies for W-2, also known as the W-2 Program Filing Date - Emergency Assistance (EA): W-2 related program that provides a payment to assist eligible families facing a current emergency.
+The emergency must be due to homelessness, impending homelessness, energy crisis, fire, flood, or natural disaster. - Employability Plan (EP): A written agreement developed jointly by a FEP and participant that provides an outline of how the participant will achieve a specific employment goal or, if appropriate, a goal to obtain SSI and/or SSDI benefits and how the W-2 agency will assist. - Employment Ladder: The structure which symbolizes movement from supported work training activities to independent unsubsidized employment. - Employment Option: The W-2 employment ladder consists of the four employment options: Unsubsidized employment, Trial Employment Match Program, Community Service Job, and W-2 Transition. - Employment Position: Community Service Job, Trial Employment Match Program, and W-2 Transition

-- Equal Opportunity Coordinator: A person, designated by the Department, county agencies and boards, and other subcontractors, to coordinate efforts to comply with requirements for equal opportunity. - Equity Value: The wholesale value or a value estimated by a sales representative at a local business minus any encumbrances that are legal debts. - Excluded Adult: An adult who resides with the W-2 Group, but who is not included by definition in the W-2 Group.
+- English as a Second Language (ESL): The study of the English language by nonnative English speakers, traditionally focused on listening, speaking, reading and writing skills. - Episode Begin Date: The date an individual is determined eligible for W-2 and is placed in an initial W-2 Placement - Episode End Date: The date an individual is no longer receiving W-2 services - Equal Opportunity Coordinator: A person, designated by the Department, county agencies and boards, and other subcontractors, to coordinate efforts to comply with requirements for equal opportunity. - Equity Value: The wholesale value or a value estimated by a sales representative at a local business minus any encumbrances that are legal debts. - Excluded Adult: An adult who resides with the W-2 Group, but who is not included by definition in the W-2 Group.